mollyim/flatline-platform/README.md

 - Overriding the bundled configuration files for the Flatline components.
 - Disabling bundled local cloud service emulators to rely on the actual cloud service providers instead.
-- Disabling bundled infrastructure components (e.g. Traefik-specific resources, Redis Cluster, OpenTelemetry Collector, TUS...) to use existing ones.
+- Disabling bundled infrastructure components (e.g. Traefik-specific resources, Redis cluster, OpenTelemetry Collector, tus...) to use existing ones.
 - Using an existing StorageClass instead of the default [`k3s` local path provisioner](https://docs.k3s.io/storage).

 These and other customizations are documented in the [`values.yaml`](helm/values.yaml) file.